-Seafair rescheduled to 2021, due to coronavirus concerns
+Seafair cancels major summer 2020 events

-Organizers of Seafair announced on its website Wednesday it will reschedule its major events to next year.
+Organizers of Seafair said Wednesday that it is canceling its major events this summer.

-“Given the uncertainty surrounding public health safety, and combined with guidance from local and state governments, Seafair is rescheduling its major events to next year,” the website says.
+“Given the uncertainty surrounding public health safety, and combined with guidance from local and state governments, Seafair is rescheduling its major events to next year,” according to its website.

 Ticket holders for any event will be contacted with an email soon.